 - A completed and signed Sponsor's Statement of Financial Support (This statement is not required if the student is self-sponsored). - Official Financial Statements.
 Financial statements (typically provided by a bank) must verify sufficient funds to cover the cost of the educational program as well as all living expenses.
-The total cost of the program is US \$19,800 and the expected cost of living is US \$20,000 for nine months.

-- A US \$100 non-refundable application fee.
+The total cost of the program is US \$21,900 and the expected cost of living is US \$20,000 for nine months. - A US \$100 non-refundable application fee (this fee is waived for US Veterans with submission of their DD214).
 See http://nfi.edu/pay-reg/ to make payment. - A photocopy of the student's passport to provide proof of birthdate and citizenship (Students outside the United States who have not yet acquired a passport will need to submit a copy of their birth certificate). - For all nonimmigrant applicants residing in the United States at the time of application: A photocopy of the visa page contained within the student's passport as well as a photocopy of the student's I/94 arrival departure record (both sides). - For all nonimmigrant applicants residing in the United States at the time of application in F, M, or J nonimmigrant classification: Written confirmation of nonimmigrant status at previous school attended before intending to transfer to NFI. - Proof of Health Insurance.
 Students who do not possess health insurance upon applying to NFI must be prepared to purchase health insurance through an approved provider upon commencement of studies.